 My seven year-old has been working on learning contractions lately.
 She learns best with hands-on activities, so I knew we needed a fun activity to teach contractions.

-There are so many fun ways to use plastic eggs for learning.
-My seven year-old has been working on contractions lately.
-To reinforce what she has been learning, I came up with this simple learning activity using plastic eggs.
+To reinforce what she has been learning, I came up with this simple learning activity with plastic eggs.

 To set up the activity, use a black permanent marker to write the two words that form a contraction on each of the plastic eggs.
 (You could also use masking tape on the eggs if you don’t want to write on them, but I have found hand sanitizer cleans the marker right off afterwards.)

 Then cut strips of paper and write the matching contraction for each egg.

 We did several activities with our plastic eggs.

 First, I had her read each plastic egg and then put the corresponding contraction inside the right egg.
 This helped reinforce what each contraction stands for.